dobosipeter/terminal-llm/README.md

 # terminal-llm
 A simple python utility to query a LLM from your terminal.
+Currently I'm testing implementing Gemini support.